-- Attach all required documents.
-Place these documents to the back of your return.
-Use just one staple to attach your documents where shown on page 1 of the return.
+- Staple all required documents to the back of your return.
 Please do not use tape.
-Documents you must attach include those items listed in numbers 1 through 6 below. - Attach Form(s) W-2 after the last page of your return.
-Also attach Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity. - Attach Arizona Form 301, applicable credit forms, and your own schedules after page 2 of your return.
+Documents you must attach include those items listed in numbers 1 through 6. - Attach Form(s) W-2 after the last page of your return.
+Also attach Form(s) 1099-R after the last page of your return if you had Arizona tax withheld from your pension or annuity.

+- 2. Attach Arizona Form 301, applicable credit forms, and your own schedules after page 2 of your return.
 If itemizing, attach these forms after your Arizona Schedule A and your federal Schedule A. - 3.
 If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - 4.
 If you itemize, be sure to attach a copy of the federal Schedule A. Attach the Arizona Schedule A and the federal Schedule A directly after page 2 of your return.
 Attach other forms and schedules behind the Schedules A. - 5.
-If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents. - 6.
-If you have tax exempt interest income, be sure to attach a schedule listing the payors and the amount received from each payor. - Do not send correspondence with your return.
+If you are claiming a property tax credit, attach a completed Form 140PTC and all required documents. - If you have tax exempt interest income, be sure to attach a schedule listing the payors and the amount received from each payor. - Do not send correspondence with your return.